pantheon-systems/documentation/source/_docs/platform-considerations.md

 ## Database Stored Procedures

-MySQL stored procedures are not supported on the platform.
-Due to the nature of the platform, there is no guarantee that they will  persist or saved following a database migration.
-You can avoid use of stored procedure by using parameterized queries or Object Relational Mapping.
+MySQL stored procedures are not supported.
+Due to the nature of the platform, there is no guarantee that they will  persist following a database migration.
+You can avoid the use of stored procedures by using parameterized queries or [object-relational mapping](https://en.wikipedia.org/wiki/Object-relational_mapping){.external}.

 ## Oracle Database Drivers